7 Best Private Email Services

 Honorable Mention

-~ Soverin Email
+~ Soverin

-Unfortunately, there is no Linux app.
+There is no Linux app.
 But as usual Thunderbird comes to the rescue for Linux users who want a desktop email client to easily access their emails.

 Key Features